 We have a low price guarantee.
-Simply Stated: We will beat all quotes from other Estate Planning Attorneys.
-Just show us a signed quote for the same package of trust documents or power of attorney.
-We will beat that price by $100.
+Simply stated, we will beat your signed written quote for the same package of trust documents by $100.

 A living trust serves as a wonderful insulating layer of privacy.
 It will keep your estate out of the court system.
 It saves the fees that would be charged by the probate court.
 These fees are avoided to be passed on to your selected beneficiaries.

 Too many people make the mistake of believing that merely having a will is enough to avoid probate.
 This is a trap for the unwary.
 In California, the mere value of assets exceeding $150,000 is enough to trigger probate.
 Probate is an expensive result.